Jaegermeiste/MSCognitiveServicesHowToGuide/ProcessingState.md

                 };
 ```

 As with the File Upload, we need a callback to handle the response to the API call.
+The below callback adds some lines not seen in the previous callback. ```context``` is just an object containing an assortment of variables, which we extract from the Azure JSON response. ```res.render('upload', context);``` utlizes a Node.js module called [express-handlebars](https://github.com/ericf/express-handlebars) to display a templated web page to the user containing the result of the progress response.
+The details of express-handlebars are not germane to this guide, but it is important to show that you would normally provide visible feedback to a user to show that things are moving in the background.

 ```javascript
 function VideoIndexerProgressCallback(error, response, body) {